Skip to content

 2. At the conclusion of the course, you may offer students your personal contact information so that students can voluntarily choose to make or maintain contact with you after the course has concluded; however, do not solicit or demand student contact information for this purpose.

 3. Staying in touch after the section ends for other non-academic purposes needs to be voluntary for the student.
-If you use LinkedIn for professional networking purposes, you can inform students that you are available on LinkedIn, but it is not recommended for instructors to initiate the “link.”
+If you use LinkedIn for professional networking purposes, you can inform students that you are available on LinkedIn if you so decide.

 4. For more information regarding FERPA, please see http://registrar.ucmerced.edu/policies/ferpa .